MINDS-i/MINDS-i-Drone/README.md

   in its current position laterally when the right radio stick is centered, giving manual control back when the right stick is moved away from its center position.

-+ To diagnose problems, connect the quadcopter to the [MINDS-i Dashboard][1] and read the error messages produced.
++ Always take off with the Mode/Gear switch down, and only use it to activate assisted flight mode when the quadcopter is stable and hovering

 [1]: https://github.com/MINDS-i/Dashboard/releases
 [2]: https://github.com/MINDS-i/Drone-Tests